-A student who left with a record not in good standing must complete and submit a readmission application to the program's admissions coordinator along with a letter explaining the circumstances resulting in the withdrawal/dismissal and the plan to improve or correct performance if offered readmission.
-The program's student affairs coordinator will forward the application, the letter, and any available academic records including the most recent transcript to the chair of the Admissions and Progressions Committee shall review all such requests and may take one of the following actions regarding readmission of a student:
+A student who left with a record not in good standing for disciplinary causes must complete and submit a readmission application to the program's admissions coordinator along with a letter explaining the circumstances resulting in the withdrawal/dismissal and the plan to improve or correct performance if offered readmission.
+The program's student affairs coordinator will forward the application, the letter, and any available academic records including the most recent transcript to the chair of the Admissions and Progressions Committee.
+The Admissions and Progressions Committee shall review all such requests and may take one of the following actions regarding readmission of a student:

 - 1. eligible and admit,

-- 2. eligible pending space availability in nursing courses and in sequence to date of action in relation to other readmission applicants,
+- 2. eligible pending space availability in nursing courses and in sequence to date of action in relation to other readmission

-- 3. not eligible.
+- applicants, 3. not eligible.